bright/new-www/src/pages/blog/2020-07-22-erc20-substrate-nest-example.md

 ## Connecting from NestJS app

 Now we are ready to communicate with our smart contract.
 There are several ways to do this.
 One obvious way would be to use the [Polkadot JS App](https://polkadot.js.org/apps).
 This is a great way to play with your contract and explore it.
-Another way would be to clone the Parity’s [Substrate Front End Template](https://github.com/substrate-developer-hub/substrate-front-end-template) from GitHub, run it and adapt to your needs.
+Another way would be to clone the Parity’s [Substrate Front End Template](https://github.com/substrate-developer-hub/substrate-front-end-template) from GitHub, run it, and adapt to your needs.
 We will however connect from NestJS.
-It would enable us to wrap the calls to the blockchain with some user friendly stuff as well as store any additional descriptive information, which we shouldn’t put on-chain.
+It would enable us to wrap the calls to the blockchain with some user-friendly stuff as well as store any additional descriptive information, which we shouldn’t put on-chain.

 Check our previous blog post describing in detail how to [connect to a Substrate node](https://brightinventions.pl/blog/connect-to-substrate-nestjs/) and query it for some basic data.
 Here is a shortcut.

-First of all we need to create a new NestJS project.
+First of all, we need to create a new NestJS project.
 If you do not have the Nest CLI installed you can check the docs [here](https://docs.nestjs.com/cli/overview) or just install it with a following command:

 ```shell
 npm install -g @nestjs/cli
 ```